 Process control: where iron gummies are made or broken

-Iron gummies reward disciplined process control.
+Iron gummies reward careful process control.
 Small shifts in thermal exposure, solids, and conditioning can show up later as texture defects or sensory drift.
-A “mostly consistent” gummy process is often not consistent enough when a reactive mineral is involved.
+What’s “good enough” for regular gummies often isn’t enough when a reactive mineral is involved.

 Manufacturing control points that matter